-New environments can be created as explained in Chapter 3, DEFINING PRINTER ENVIRONMENTS.
-If one of the available environments meets the user's needs, change the attributes of the entry in the spool queue with SPOOL-MODIFY, as explained in Chapter 4, ROUTINE OPERATIONAL PROCEDURES.
+New environments can be created.
+This is explained in Chapter 3, Defining Printer Environments.
+If one of the available environments meets the user's needs, change the attributes of the entry in the spool queue with SPOOL -MODIFY, as explained in Chapter 4, Routine Operational Procedures.